kekeandzeyu/Computer-Science-Study-Notes/README.md

 1. Open an issue
 2. Pull request
 3. Use email to contact me and point out the mistakes: kekeandzeyu@gmail.com

-These notes are taken and published using [Writerside](https://www.jetbrains.com/writerside/).
-If you are not familiar with this tool, you can also open an issue or contact me via email.

-This repository is used for storing the original files edited in Writerside; [csstudy repository](https://github.com/kekeandzeyu/csstudy) is used for storing published web archive.

 ## 6 License